• Skip to primary navigation

 • 1 Large Onion (finely chopped)

-• 1 tablespoon chicken boiullon powder (or 2 seasoning cubes)
+• 1 Tbsp chicken boiullon powder (or 2 seasoning cubes)

-• ½ to 1 tablespoon Cameroon Pepper (you can sub with 2 habenero peppers)
+• ½ to 1 Tbsp Cameroon Pepper (you can sub with 2 habenero peppers)

 • 2-3 Scent leaves (nchianwu) ( finely chopped I had run out of Scent leaves so I used Parsley flakes)